Sabircodr/JAVA_sem4/README.md

 2. Write a Java program with one Try and multiple Catch block with different user defined exception with finally block.
 [Link to code](Programs/error.java)

 3. Write a java program to create 2 concurrent Thread.
 [Link to code](Programs/thread.java)

+4. Write a Java program to design an interface Calculate to preform addition, substraction, multiplication and division.
+[Link to code](Programs/interface.md)